Books

 The United States and South Asia from the Age of Empire to Decolonization: A History of Entanglements

-edited by Harald Fischer-Tiné and Nico Slate (forthcoming with Leiden University Press)
+edited by Harald Fischer-Tiné and Nico Slate (Leiden University Press, 2023)

-Here are short descriptions of my published books:
+Here are short descriptions of my other published books:

 Lord Cornwallis Is Dead: The Struggle for Democracy in the United States and India (Harvard University Press, 2009) links the story of South Asian Americans to the many connections—political, economic, cultural, and intellectual—that have bridged India and the United States.
 By examining struggles against racism, imperialism, casteism, and other barriers to democracy, Lord Cornwallis Is Dead offers insights into the ongoing challenges facing the United States and India—two countries often heralded as “the world’s largest democracies.”